microapps/gatsby-plugin-react-i18next/README.md

       localeJsonSourceName: `locale`, // name given to `gatsby-source-filesystem` plugin.
       languages: [`en`, `es`, `de`],
       defaultLanguage: `en`,
-      // if you are using Helmet, you must include siteUrl, and make sure you add http:https
+      // if you are using Head, you must include siteUrl, and make sure you add http:https
       siteUrl: `https://example.com`,
       // if you are using trailingSlash gatsby config include it here, as well (the default is 'always')
       trailingSlash: 'always',